 Honestly, when I hit this whole first ending, which was supposed to be some epic masquerade ball thing, I literally skimmed until it got to the end, I’m not going to delve into the human turned wolf becoming alpha and then getting weirded out by blood and stuff.
 Like war and carnage requires blood so I’m definitely siding with the hero on that point.
 But after finding out the villain is not the villain and your friend is the real enemy you decide to go make love with the woman who almost died.
 Because the villain is surely going to wait to exact their plan while you do your do.
 The sense of urgency to get to the end kind of fell flat so I honestly don’t remember much from there to the end.
 And the real ending was, I dunno… I couldn’t buy into an elder vampire not being aware of their surroundings.
 I mean they haven’t survived for so long by being stupid.

 If you’re looking for a nice, action-packed, kill first and don’t ask questions kind of story this book definitely fits the bill.
 Entertaining side characters, this book has you covered.
-For me, however, the whole human turned alpha plotline that didn’t do much for the story, a lead that was almost amazing and completely unaffected by anything around him even though he was written like some change was happening, and a fake villain who could’ve stopped all the carnage from happening but instead allowing it to happen bumped me out of this story.
-Still, I made it 75percent in without quitting so it was engaging enough to keep me entertained so I’d still recommend it.
-For me, just a new twist on the same supernatural folklore, minus the annoying wolves and vampires rivalry cliche, make it a story worth reading… Issues and all.
+For me, however, the whole human turned alpha plotline that didn’t do much for the story, a lead that could’ve been great but was completely unaffected by anything around him even though he was written like some change was happening, and a fake villain who could’ve stopped all the carnage from happening by revealing what he knew but instead allowed it to happen, all together bumped me out of this story.
+Still, I made it 75percent in without quitting so it was engaging enough to keep me entertained even if I wasn’t exceptionally entertained so I’d still recommend it.
+The bad plot choices and faulty lead character weren’t enough to completely undo this story.